sanjk2002/Excel_project/Bike_retail_sales/README.md

 **Sub-Category Order Quantities:**

-Tires & Tubes have the highest order volume, with 505,889 units sold.
-Bike Stands are the least purchased item within the accessories category.
+- Tires & Tubes have the highest order volume, with **505,889 units sold.** Bike Stands are the least purchased item within the accessories category.
-In clothing, jerseys are the most popular sub-category, followed by caps, whereas vests account for the lowest sales.
+- In clothing, **jerseys are the most popular** sub-category, followed by caps, whereas vests account for the lowest sales.
-Among bikes, road bikes consistently record the highest sales every year.
+- In bikes, road bikes consistently record the highest sales every year.

 **Quarterly Sales Trends:**